SearchWiki: Power to the People! Great News for SEO 2.0

 Experts on any subject be it SEO or rocket science will quickly root out the low quality results and add more expert resources to Google.
 Sooner or later you’ll be able to subscribe to search results managed by others.

 All of these people doing what they do by their own motivation are exactly the people who are the driving force of SEO 2.0 Right now they already share on many social sites but in future they’ll do it on Google directly.

 The SEO 2.0 blog would have never succeeded in a Web 1.0 environment where I would be forced to wait a year or longer until the bots finally get message.
 With SearchWiki the people who

 - have expertise

-decide what's worth it and what not.
-Bots can't do that, people can.
-In fact SearchWiki is a direct competitor of StumbleUpon.
-They suggest web pages and you have to judge them.
+decide what’s worth it and what not.
+Bots can’t do that, people can.
+In fact SearchWiki is a direct competitor of social media.
+They suggest web pages and you have to curate them.

 Google will sooner or later improve the results with the user feedback it will get directly for non SearchWiki users too.
 So no longer will quick link baity SEO 1.0 be enough to rule the search results, you’ll need people who know you and who will recognize you in the search results.

 People like SEO 1.0 Jason Calacanis who get thousands of links by tricking others into linking to them will get nuked from the search results.